 If your retreat doesn’t have a preparation routine, or you’re tripping at home, we recommend familiarizing yourself with these common practices that could help maximize the effects of the Bufo alvarius experience.

 Spiritual Practices to Use with Bufo alvarius

-Ideally, you should spend the days preceding your ceremony engaged in activities like yoga, meditation, mindfulness practice, prayer, journaling, and solitary walks in the woods.
-Begin spiritually communing with Nature before your date-night with her, when you will fling open the doors to direct communication with the toad spirit.
+Start by spiritually communing with Nature before your date-night with her, when you'll throw open the doors to direct communication with the toad spirit.

 Setting Intention with Bufo alvarius

-Be sure not to confuse “intentions” with “expectations.”
-You may spend days or weeks setting a very clear intention, only for Bufo to decide it won’t be answering that question for you this time.
-Consider your intentions like a foundation – some firm ground to come back to if you get lost.
-But don’t expect for those intentions to be a guide that Bufo will take for granted.
-Be prepared to lose control and be taken in unexpected directions.
+Make sure you don't mix up "intentions" and "expectations."
+You could spend days or weeks focusing on a specific goal, just for Bufo to decide it won't be helping you work on that this time.
+Consider your intentions as a foundation - a safe place to return to if you fall off track.
+However, don't expect Bufo to follow those intentions as a rule of thumb.
+Expect to lose control and be taken to unexpected places.

 The Risks of Bufo alvarius

 Bufo venom is not a risk-free entheogen.
 Not only are there some pharmacological interactions to be aware of, but your general health should be good so you can withstand the profound experience, and you should have highly safety-minded facilitators.

 Most deaths associated with Bufo use involve poor or negligent facilitation.
 Due to the intense nature of the experience, participants often lose their ability to move or breathe properly.
 Deaths have resulted from facilitators not paying adequate attention to participants who were in distress, and unable to breathe; and other deaths have been due to irresponsible practices such as forcing water into participants’ lungs, or using electric shocks.
 See our Resources section for a link to an open letter denouncing these practices.